ymatzki/picdex/README.md

-# Picdex
+# pivodex

-Picdex is web application like a Picture book.
+pivodex is web application like a Picture book.